St. John's Wort

 Range & Habitat: The native Shrubby St. John's Wort is occasional in the southern half of Illinois and largely absent in the northern half of the state (see Distribution Map).
 Habitats include upland prairies, upland rocky woodlands and bluffs, rocky stream banks, edges of swamps, abandoned fields, pastures, and roadside embankments.
 Some local populations near urban areas may be escaped cultivated plants.

 Faunal Associations: The flowers are cross-pollinated primarily by bumblebees, which collect pollen for their larvae.
 Other insect visitors that seek pollen from the flowers include Syrphid flies and Halictid bees, but they are less effective at cross-pollination.
 Sometimes butterflies and wasps land on the flowers, but they are vainly seeking nectar -- the flowers offer only pollen from the abundant stamens as a floral reward.
-Insects that feed on Shrubby St. John's Wort and other Hypericum spp. include the aphid Brachysiphum hyperici, several leaf beetles, the caterpillars of the butterfly Strymon melinus (Gray Hairstreak), and the caterpillars of several moths.
-The Insect Table lists many of these species.
+Insects that feed destructively on Shrubby St. John's Wort and other Hypericum spp. include the aphid Aphis hyperici and other aphids, the leafhoppers Erasmoneura margaritae and Erasmoneura rubricata, Paria sellata and other leaf beetles, caterpillars of the butterfly Strymon melinus (Gray Hairstreak), caterpillars of Nedra ramosula (Gray Half-spot) and other moths, and Clastoptera hyperici (St. John's Wort Spittlebug).
+The Insect Table lists these species and many others.
 Most mammalian herbivores avoid consumption of Hypericum spp. because their foliage contains varying amounts of the phototoxic chemical, hypericin.
 In the presence of light, this chemical can cause rashes to develop on light-skinned animals and it can irritate the gastrointestinal tract.

 Photographic Location: A flower garden at the Arboretum of the University of Illinois in Urbana, Illinois.